-The largest specimens or arctic wolves, found in the North Eastern tundra, may reach 2 meters (just under 7 ft.) from the tip of the nose to the tip of the tail and weigh up to 100 kg.
+The largest specimens of wolf in Russia are Arctic Wolves, which are found in the northeastern tundra and may reach up to 2 meters (just under 7 ft.) from the tip of the nose to the tip of the tail and weigh up to 100 kg.
 (220 lb.).
 One specimen at the Zoology museum in Moscow stands 85 cm (33.5 in) tall at the shoulders.

 The habitat of the wolf covers huge territories from the western borders of Russia to the shores of the Pacific Ocean, and from the Arctic Tundra to the steppes of Kazakhstan and Mongolia.
 This is the most widespread big animal in Russia.
-The population of wolf has been increasing steadily throughout Russia.
-In 2013 a super pack of wolves of about 400 heads terrorized a small Siberian village, prompting Russian wildlife authorities to encourage wolf culling.
+The population of wolves has been increasing steadily throughout Russia in recent decades.
+In 2013 a super pack of wolves – with a headcount in the region of 400 – terrorized a small Siberian village, prompting Russian wildlife authorities to encourage wolf culling.

-Wolf is one of the most intelligent, best socially organized, wary and highly adaptable animal.
-This makes wolf hunting very difficult.
-Many trophies are taken by chance encounters.
-Organized wolf hunts frequently rely on baiting.
-In hard to reach areas, where wolves numbers become unmanageable, helicopters or snowmobiles can be used to cull them.
-However, the most exciting wolf hunting is done in the European part of Russia in an old tradition, which is unknown in other countries.
-When a pack is located, it is encircled with a 3-5 km.
-(2-3 mi.) long tether, having small swatches of fabric (the flags) stitched to it every few feet.
-The fabric is usually of red color to be easier spotted over the background of snow by the guides.
+On a flagged wolf hunt, when a pack is located, it is encircled with a 3-5 km (2-3 mi.) long tether that has small swatches of fabric (the flags) stitched to it every few feet.
+The fabric is usually red in color so it can be spotted more easily by guides against the background of snow.
 This tether retains human scent for several days, prohibiting wolves to come close to it keeping them within the encircled area.
 When wolf hunters arrive, the pack of wolves is already flagged.
 Therefore, the hunt must begin immediately.
-Preparation takes a great deal of footwork, but the success rate is very high.
+Preparation takes a great deal of footwork, but the success rate is very high and the experience of hunting in this manner is second to none.
 Four to five hunting days are usually sufficient.